 Step #2: We develop a treatment plan, face to face.

-Next, we’ll meet in person or over video conference, so we can connect, and I can see some of the behaviour for myself.
+Next, we’ll meet over video conference, so we can connect, and I can see or hear about the behaviour for myself.
 This is a paid session where you’re provided with a treatment plan & a recommended training protocol that will reduce or resolve your dog’s issue entirely.